 The PeercastTM concluded with a discussion on collective learnings regarding change and communication.
 Some of the comments included:

-· Change is constant, and magnitude and speed of change continues to escalate.
+· Change is constant, and the magnitude and speed of change continue to escalate.
 This requires a more concerted effort.
 Dedicated experts in change and communications can make a great difference in results.

 · Shared Services leadership and project leaders require change management training and need to be equipped with simple tools and templates.

 · Strive for consistent, short, simple, and clean formats in messaging.
 Branding can help.

 · Use multiple channels for communicating – light short videos have a big impact.

 · Repetition of messages using various channels is very effective.